nick-devos/sba.javascript_3-page-website/README.md

 #### Product Selection Page
 * Bootstrap cards used for each product
 * Each card contains an image, button for adding to cart, and price
+* HTML table at bottom of page uses iterates through an array with JS to populate table
+* Short animations on buttons on hover

 ### Page 3
 #### Checkout Page
 * Second form area for detailed check-out
 * Multiple input areas for things like names, address, and payment options
+* Payment type uses a dropdown menu as required